martclanor/modflow-dsd24/README.md

 * Welcome and Introductions
 * Overview of MODFLOW 6 and FloPy
 * Hands-on exercise I: setup a FloPy model and run
+* Extended MODFLOW 6: context and applications
 * == BREAK
+* Extended MODFLOW 6: context and applications - wrap up
-* Hands-on exercise I: postprocess and partition a model
+* Hands-on exercise II: watershed GWF and GWT models
-* Hands-on exercise I: running parallel MODFLOW 6
+* Aquifer storage and recharge
 * == LUNCH ==
-* Parallel MODFLOW 6: context and applications
+* Aquifer storage and recharge - wrap up
+* Variable Density Flow
-* Hands-on exercise II: build and partition the watershed
+* Hands-on exercise III: extended Henry problem with a tidal boundary
 * == BREAK ==
-* Hands-on exercise II: validate results and parallel performance
-* (Hands-on alternative: run your own model in parallel)
+* MODFLOW API: context and applications
+* Hands-on exercise IV: Alter the behavior of an existing MODFLOW package
 * Discussion and Wrap up